wptrainingteam/what-is-contact-form-7/README.md

 ### Using your form

-**Scenario:** Let's try using the default form in Contact Form 7 to add a simple contact form to a post.
+Let's try using the default form in Contact Form 7 to add a simple contact form to a post.

 1\.
 Install Contact Form 7 using the <span style="color: #ff0000">WordPress plugin [store](https://wordpress.org/plugins/search.php?type=term&q=contact+form+7)</span> and activate it.
 [![Install Contact Form 7](images/installcontactform7.PNG)](images/installcontactform7.PNG)